Meirion Hughes - Chair

-Meirion is a former Director of Social Services and Acting Chief Executive in Denbighshire with over 30 years of service within local government.
+Meirion is a former Director of Social Services and Acting Chief Executive in Denbighshire with over thirty years of service within local government.
 Following his retirement in 2002 he became Chair of the Denbighshire Local Health Board where he remained until 2007.
 He also served as Chair of the Welsh NHS Confederation, and Trustee of the UK wide NHS Confederation.
-More recently he was a member of the Welsh Assembly Review of Vulnerable Children in 2006; chaired the Project Board to establish the Hywel Dda NHS Trust in South West Wales in 2008; and a member of the Independent Review Panel of Continuing Health Care which reported to Welsh Assembly Government Ministers in May 2009.
-Meirion, whose first language is Welsh, lives in Rhuddlan, Denbighshire.
+More recently he was a member of the Welsh Assembly Review of Vulnerable Children in 2006; chaired the Project Board to establish the Hywel Dda NHS Trust in south west Wales in 2008; and a member of the Independent Review Panel of Continuing Health Care which reported to Welsh Assembly Government Ministers in May 2009.
+More recently he has acted as Independent Chair of public consultation meetings convened by BCUHB and by Denbighshire County Council.
+Meirion, whose first language is Welsh, lives in Denbighshire.

 Sian was born and brought up in Cardiff.
 Now semi retired, she worked for many years in the fields of marketing, public affairs, public relations and media relations.
 Sian spent almost twenty years with Centrica plc, the parent company of British Gas.
 Much of her professional life has been focussed on developing communications programmes designed to enhance reputation in complex, highly regulated organisations.
 She has also worked as a senior civil servant at the Office for National Statistics, and in the third and public sectors, and is a former committee member of Shelter Cymru and a Cardiff based housing association.

 Sian is currently a Wales Committee member for the Big Lottery Fund, and also sits on their UK funding committee.
 She is passionate about good governance and is very interested ensuring the third sector in Wales is as effective as possible.